thesubtleties/obsidian-notes/Design Patterns/Static vs Instance vs Singleton - Part 2 - Implementation Deep Dive.md

 result1 = obj.expensive_computation()  # Prints "Computing..."
 result2 = obj.expensive_computation()  # Returns cached result
 ```

+**What to understand:** Python's `@property` decorator creates computed attributes that look like simple attributes but execute code.
+The setter allows validation or side effects. `@lru_cache` on methods provides automatic memoization - but be careful, it caches per instance and can cause memory leaks if instances are long-lived.
+These patterns show how instance methods can maintain sophisticated per-object behavior that static methods cannot achieve.

 ```typescript
 // TypeScript: Decorators and method modification